wokwi/wokwi-docs/docs/parts/wokwi-stepper-motor.md

 ## Using the stepper motor

-When using a stepper motor you need a driver chip that can supply large amounts of current to the motor coils.
-Some example for common stepper motor driver chips are A4988, DRV8825, and the L298N.
-Wokwi does not yet support any of these driver chips, but you can wire the stepper motor directly to your microcontroller.
-Wokwi uses a digital simulation engine, so the current is not taken into account.
+When using a stepper motor you need a driver chip that can supply large amounts of current to the motor's coils.
+Wokwi supports the common [A4988 driver board](wokwi-a4988).
+You can also wire the stepper motor directly to your microcontroller.
+Wokwi uses a digital simulation engine, so the coil current is not taken into account.

 You can use a variety of Arduino libraries to control the stepper motor: Stepper, AccelStepper, etc.

 ### Simulation Behavior

-The stepper motor supports half-stepping.
+The stepper motor moves 1.8 degrees per step (200 steps per revolution).
+The motor also supports half-stepping (0.9 degrees per step / 400 steps per revolution).
+You can even use smaller microsteps (e.g. 1/4 or 1/8 step), but the simulated motor only displays the angle in half-step resolution.
+For more information, check out the [A4988 microstepping configuration table](wokwi-a4988#microstepping-configuration).

 ## Simulator examples